 dOCUMENTA (13) is located in an apparent simultaneity of places and times and against the backdrop of the impact of the Internet on how knowledge is produced and circulated in our world, on how subjectivity is constituted in an endless construction and reconstruction of the self, on how economy, politics, and society generally have been, and continue to be, affected and transformed by the digital.
-Over the past ten to fifteen years, a number of devices (desktop computers, laptops, iPads, cell phones, BlackBerries and iPhones) have indeed linked people in ways that were previously impossible, building "molecular" networks and archives where people are both more and more connected and more and more separated.
+Over the past ten to fifteen years, a number of devices (desktop computers, laptops, iPads, cell phones,

+BlackBerrys, and iPhones) have indeed linked people in ways that were previously impossible, building "molecular" networks and archives where people are both more and more connected and more and more separated.
 Revolutions take place and governments topple as a consequence of the possibilities of smartphone technologies, but experience is increasingly indirect.
 Access to information is quicker and quicker, so more and more information needs to become available-hence the obsession with scanning and archiving as much as possible of our past and present lives.
 In the digital age, the past haunts us as never before, a potentially inexhaustible repository of traces of history.
-To build these archives of everything, more and more people have been put to work, and more and more collaboratively, in a knowledge-driven economy that increasingly functions on the basis of the products of this immaterial labor.7 Cognitive labor

-7 Cognitive capitalism has been widely studied over the past decade.
-See, for example, Franco Berardi Bifo, Contro Il lavoro (1970); Maurizio Lazzarato, Lavoro Immateriale.
-Forme di vita e produzione di soggettività (1997); Enzo Rullani and Luca Romano, Il postfordismo.
-Idee per il capitalismo prossimo venturo (1998); Enzo Rullani, "La conoscenza come forza produttiva: autonomia del post-fordismo," in Capitalismo e conoscenza, ed.
-Lorenzo Cillario and Riccardo produces goods of the intellect, and the control over and ability to use these flows of information determines forms of power, suggesting that the artist is caught between the emancipatory potential of artistic practice-the potential of the imagination-and the fact of being a prototype of the alienated, precarious creative laborer of the twenty-first century.
+To build these archives of everything, more and more people have been put to work, and more and more collaboratively, in a knowledge-driven economy that increasingly functions on the basis of the products of this immaterial labor.
+Cognitive labor produces goods of the intellect, and the control over and ability to use these flows of information determines forms of power, suggesting that the artist is caught between the emancipatory potential of artistic practice-the potential of the imagination-and the fact of being a prototype of the alienated, precarious creative laborer of the twenty-first century.
 At the same time, an infinitely close gaze onto the smallest subatomic particles reveals today in quantum physics a place and moment where reality coincides with information, where the mental and the physical, the subject of observation and the observation itself, are mutually engendering themselves, where people, their thoughts, and the things of the world are all interrelated and create one another in a world that is terrestrial and hardly immaterial.